 Glucose transporter type 2 (GLUT2) is involved in regulating glucose (sugar) in the body.
 The expression of this gene has been found in areas of the brain that are involved in controlling food intake.
-Individuals who possess the TT or TC variant of this gene seem to have a greater preference for sweet foods and beverages and are more likely to overconsume sugar.
-For many athletes, longer training sessions, races and competitions often require sugar-containing sports drinks, gels, or chews to meet fuel needs.
-However, for optimal health, it is important to limit added sugars in your diet.
+Individuals who possess the CT or TT variant of this gene seem to have a greater preference for sweet foods and beverages and are more likely to overconsume sugar.